joeygraves222/BlazorEssentials/README.md

 # BlazorEssentials
 ## Introduction

-Tha latest version of this package includes the following features:
+Each version of this package includes the following features:

+### Version 1.1.1
 - Storage
   - LocalStorage
   - SessionStorage